 |Companion voucher expiry||12 months||24 months|

 However, there's a lot more to these cards than just everyday spending rewards.
-The paid Premium Plus card earns the Companion Voucher sooner (at £10,000 of spend instead of £20,000 on the free card).
+The paid Premium Plus card earns the Companion Voucher sooner (at £10,000 of spend instead of £12,000 on the free card—not that much of a difference here, but the voucher expires sooner with the free card).
 Therefore, those who will reach £10,000 of spend to trigger the companion voucher on the paid card, especially if they also fly BA frequently and will earn Avios at the higher rate of 3 Avios/£1 of BA spend, may very well be better off with the paid version of the BA Amex.

 |Estimated rewards rates (for Avios = 1p/point)||Other Spending||British Airways Spending|

 British Airways Amex Premium Plus Benefits & Features

 |British Airways Amex Premium Plus Features|

 |Welcome Bonus||25,000 Avios, when you spend £3,000 in first three months|

 |Companion Voucher||earned by spending £10,000 per card year|

 |Travel Insurance||Travel Accident Insurance up to £75,000 on public transport when you buy your ticket with your Amex card|

 |Enrollment in Global Assist and BA Executive Club|